figtools/figgy.docs/docs/getting-started/basics.md

 ## Figgy Basics
 Figgy does a lot, but lets start with the simple parts.
-At its core, Figgy is a configuration management framework built on top of AWS ParameterStore.
+At its core, Figgy is a configuration management framework built on AWS ParameterStore.
 ParameterStore is a great AWS service for managing application configurations, but it isn't without its usability faults.
-Figgy is designed to build on the great foundation ParameterStore offers to add more functionality, enforce best practicies, and simplify the user experience.
+Figgy is designed to build on the great foundation ParameterStore offers by adding more functionality, enforcing best practices, and simplifying the user experience.

 You don't have to use _all_ Figgy has to offer.
 So let's start with the basics.
 With Figgy installed, you can use the CLI to interact with AWS ParameterStore across many different accounts.

-There's a free <a href="https://www.figgy.dev/docs/getting-started/sandbox/" target="_blank">Figgy Sandbox</a>
+There's a free <a href="https://www.figgy.dev/getting-started/sandbox/" target="_blank">Figgy Sandbox</a>
 you can use to experiment with Figgy.
 Go ahead, click that Sandbox link, let's have some fun!
 <br/>